 - Walnut is 250 to 500 psi

-so you know basically goes cherry walnut oak, maple as far as the increasing amount of psi.
+so you know, basically goes cherry walnut oak and maple as far as the increasing amount of psi.

-When you will get into clamping things where you need more reliability.
-A heavier-duty f-style clamp will be perfect; they are stronger & they don’t move as much.
+When you get into clamping things where you need more reliability, a heavier-duty f-style clamp will be perfect; they are stronger & they don’t move as much.

-If you need to exert a lot of pressure with one of these light-duty ones, it starts to bend and move around.
+It starts to bend and move around if you need to exert a lot of pressure with one of these light-duty ones.
 Anybody who owns the cheap ones knows that the chances of those things staying straight Are pretty low.

 Pipe clamps are pretty versatile & pretty cheap.
 They have some limitations to them, of course.
 The most notable downside to these clamps would be; they have such a small clamp area & they’re cumbersome.
-So, when you pick these up, it is gonna be quite tricky; they carry a lot of weight.
+So, picking these up will be quite tricky; they carry a lot of weight.

-Whereas parallel clamps are more expensive than pipe clamps, but they just make your life so easy.
+Whereas parallel clamps are more expensive than pipe clamps, they make your life so easy.
 You can get massive clamping areas.
 They stay 90 degrees, and It just works great.

 Now here’s the thing to consider about parallel Clamps.
-They are notorious for being really hard to adjust, like to open and close.
+They are notorious for being hard to adjust, like opening and closing.
 It will take a considerable amount of time for you to get consistently good at using these ones.
 Sometimes it may feel impossible to open.

 When you are doing glue-up, and you only have five minutes of open time, The last thing you need is to be fighting with your clamps.
-Try to find a parallel clamp that you can just pop up slides back and forth easily.
+Find a parallel clamp that can easily pop up slides back and forth.

 Let’s go with just more clamps, and you don’t have to worry about really crank down on them.
 I just need to get that good squeeze out of them.
-You need to get them snug, but you don’t want to be really struggling with them and squeezing too much glue out of the joint.
-And of course, it helps the cleaner and straighter your edges are, the less you have to fight with clamping pressure.
+You need to get them snug, but you don’t want to struggle with them and squeeze too much glue out of the joint.
+And of course, it helps; the cleaner and straighter your edges are, the less you have to fight with clamping pressure.